Reger Cutting Smith, Jr.

 Smith enjoyed a reputation as a creative genius in other areas as well.
 An innovator, he was always thinking of new approaches for promotion and needed materials, including brochures, posters, banners, kiosks, and magazines.
 He also assisted with church publications, using his design skills to create covers and layout.

-At the time of his death, his colleagues praised him for his talents, commitment, professionalism, and friendship.
-Following his death, the Society of Adventist Communicators established the Reger Smith Cutting Edge Award, to recognize communicators who "produce creative, innovative, and cutting edge projects."
+At the time of his death on May 8, 2008, at age 54, following a lengthy illness, his colleagues praised him for his talents, commitment, professionalism, and friendship.
+Following his death, the Society of Adventist Communicators established the Reger Smith Cutting Edge Award, to recognize communicators who "produce creative, innovative, and cutting-edge projects."
+In 2010, Denise Barclay dedicated a a track of her CD, Songs We Love, to him, featuring a medley of his songs.

 Sources: Mark A. Kellner, "Reger C. Smith, Jr., GC Associate Communications Director, Dies," Adventist Review, www.adventistreview.org; Reger Smith, Jr., "It Started This Way, The Journey of Reger and Katherine Smith," Lake Union Herald, February 2005,Volume 97, No. 2; Reger Smith Cutting Edge Award, Society of Adventist Communicators (www.adventistcommunicator.org)